Deferred Action For Childhood Arrivals Lawyer Philadelphia

 - The client has not been convicted of a felony, a significant misdemeanor, or three or more other misdemeanors, and does not pose a threat to national security or public safety.

-This new change is especially important for clients or the children of clients who are just now reaching the driving age, looking to continue their education, or seeking to legally enter the U.S. workforce.
+This new change is especially important for clients or the children of clients who are just now reaching the driving age, seeking to continue their education, or looking to legally enter the U.S. workforce.
 While deferred action does not ensure citizenship, it does give clients more time to live and work in the country without accruing time as an unlawful resident.

-As with all forms, it is essential that every aspect is filled out correctly so as to ensure that no mistakes hinder a client’s chances of obtaining deferred action.
-Our Philadelphia immigration lawyers have familiarized themselves with this new process, and can provide the guidance and attention to detail needed to successfully apply for deferred action.
+As with all forms, it is essential that every aspect is filled out correctly in order to ensure no mistakes hinder a client’s chances of obtaining deferred action.
+Our Philadelphia Immigration Lawyers have familiarized themselves with this new process, and can provide the guidance and attention to detail needed to successfully apply for deferred action.

-Have you or a loved one entered to the U.S. as child?
+Have you or a loved one entered the U.S. as child?
 Are you running out of options?
 Do you think deferred action might work for you?
-Please contact a Philadelphia immigration attorney at The Law Offices of Greg Prosmushkin, P.C.
-Online or call for a consultation: 215-543-7220 (Philadelphia immigration lawyer) and 609-775-9567 (Trenton).
+Please contact a Philadelphia Immigration Attorney at The Law Offices of Greg Prosmushkin, P.C. online or call for a consultation: 215-673-7733 (Philadelphia Immigration Lawyer) and 609-656-0909 (Trenton).